 Every Wednesday at 10:00 folks gather at the Museum for conversation about the way it was in Dickinson County Way Back When.
-The conversation is lively and fun, and many laughs are share.
+The conversation is lively and fun, and many laughs are shared.
 All are welcome!
 Coffee included!

 HISTORY LIVES SPEAKER SERIES

 Our popular History LIVES!
 Speaker series features engaging speakers sharing stories, information, and photos about Dickinson County’s colorful past.
 In addition to experiencing the live programs, all programs are live-streamed on our FaceBook page and uploaded to our YouTube channel.
-No need to register, $5 donations appreciated.

 After 140 Years, the Depot will be Warm in the Winter and Cool in the Summer!

 Thanks to a generous grant from the Dickinson County Endowment Fund and other sources, our depot building will be usable year-round!
 Installation of insulation and mini-splitters for heat and cooling begins soon.